 • Chemicals should be stored according to compatibility.
-In this chart, incompatible materials are marked with an "X" and should not be stored together:
+In this chart, incompatible materials are marked with a red "X" and should not be stored together:

 Flammable Liquids Oxidizers Organic Acids Inorganic Acids Bases Reactives Toxics

 Flammable Liquids × × ×

 Oxidizers × × ×

-Organic Acids × ×
+Organic Acids × × × ×

 Inorganic Acids × × × ×

 Bases × × ×

-Reactives × × × × ×
+Reactives × × × × × ×

-Toxics
+Toxics ×

-- Click here (https://www.umaryland.edu/ehs/research-safety/chemical-safety/chemical-substance-incompatibilities/) for a compatibility guide for some specific chemicals. - Particularly hazardous chemicals should be stored and handled with extreme care. - When ordering chemicals that are unfamiliar, review the SDS before purchase so that use and storage guidelines are understood. - Storage areas for biohazardous agents and radioisotopes should be appropriately labeled.
+- Click here for a compatibility guide for some specific chemicals. - Particularly hazardous chemicals should be stored and handled with extreme care. - When ordering chemicals that are unfamiliar, review the SDS before purchase so that use and storage guidelines are understood. - Storage areas for biohazardous agents and radioisotopes should be appropriately labeled.
 Contact EHS for more information. - All peroxide-forming chemicals must be labeled with the date the container was received and the date it was opened.
-After the recommended disposal date, the chemicals should be tested for peroxides or disposed of properly.
-A list of peroxide forming chemicals can be found here (https://www.umaryland.edu/ehs/research-safety/lab-auditing/additional-information-on-audit-findings/peroxide-forming-chemicals/). - Information on proper handling, storage, and disposal of hazardous chemicals and access to related SDSs must be made available to all laboratory employees before the use of the chemical. - Always purchase the minimum amount necessary to maintain operations. - Chemical containers with missing or defaced labels or that violate appropriate packaging regulations should not be accepted. - Chemicals should not be stored on high shelves and large bottles should be stored no more than 2 feet from floor level. - Chemical storage areas must be labeled as to their contents. - Storage of chemicals on the laboratory bench or in other work areas shall be kept to a minimum.
+After the recommended disposal date, the chemical should be disposed of properly.
+A list of peroxide forming chemicals can be found here. - Information on proper handling, storage, and disposal of hazardous chemicals and access to related SDSs must be made available to all laboratory employees before the use of the chemical. - Always purchase the minimum amount necessary to maintain operations. - Chemical containers with missing or defaced labels or that violate appropriate packaging regulations should not be accepted. - Chemicals should not be stored on high shelves and large bottles should be stored no more than 2 feet from floor level. - Chemical storage areas must be labeled as to their contents.

-- Chemicals shall not be stored in the corridor. - An up-to-date and accurate inventory of all hazardous chemicals must be maintained.
+- Storage of chemicals on the laboratory bench or in other work areas shall be kept to a minimum. - Chemicals shall not be stored in the corridor. - An up-to-date and accurate inventory of all hazardous chemicals must be maintained through ChemTracker (on SciShield).